If you feel lost, practicing a specific type of journaling at the end of each month is one of the greatest habits you want to build.

 - and much more.

-This is something I started doing around four months ago and it’s helped me tremendously to know myself better and see:
+This is something I started doing around two years ago and it’s helped me tremendously to know myself better and see:

 - what I did right;